edupinhata/theology-studies/README.md

 # Theology studies

 This is a repository to organize my studies in theology.
-Like articles, sermons, books, etc.
+I'll gather articles, sermons, books, etc. And also add sermons that I prepared.

 Probably, most of the content will be in Portuguese unless something makes me to change to English.

 ##Interesting sites